ryanbender2/a-gamers-script/README.md

-# a-gamers-script
+# A Gamer's Script
-#A Gamers Script
+## Author: Ryan Bender

+This script downloads all of the gamer essential installers.